-A hazard evaluation and risk assessment should be carried out according to section xxx of this document, using the data obtained from the above procedures, in order to determine the suitability of the pipeline for hydrogen conversion.
+A hazard evaluation and risk assessment should be carried out according to Section 4.6 of this document, using the data obtained from the above procedures, in order to determine the suitability of the pipeline for hydrogen conversion.

 Subject to the risk evaluation procedure, the pipeline may be used at a lower pressure.
-Depending on the degree of non-compliance, pressure must be sufficiently low to reduce the stress level in the pipeline material to below 30% of the minimum yield strength at any point in the pipeline.
+Depending on the degree of non-compliance, pressure shall be sufficiently low to reduce the stress level in the pipeline material to below 30% of the minimum yield strength at any point in the pipeline.
 The yield strength may be determined by performing a hydrostatic pressure test to yield.

-Appendix I: Ultra high purity (UHP) hydrogen pipelines
+Appendix I: Ultra High Purity (UHP) hydrogen pipelines

-I 1.
+I.1.
 Introduction